 1. Squat

-Stand together with your feet slightly wider than hip-width apart; toes barely turned out, arms at your facets, arms in.
+Stand together with your feet slightly wider than hip-width apart, toes barely turned out, arms at your facets, arms in.

 Engage your middle and keep your chest lifted and returned flat as you shift your weight into your heels, push your hips lower back, and bend your knees to lower right into a squat.
 Bend your elbows and convey your arms collectively in front of your chest.
 (You also can hold your fingers in the front of your chest the whole time.)